 Note that for $f_1, \ldots , f_{n-1} \in C^\infty(M),$ and $g_1, \ldots , g_{n-1} \in C^\infty(M),$

 Hence,

 Therefore, we conclude that $M$ has a Nambu-Poisson structure of order $n$.
-Next we verify that the anchor map $a:A\to TM$ of the Lie algebroid $A$ is, in fact, a morphism $(A, A^*) \to (TM, T^* M)$ of Lie-Filippov bialgebroids.
+Next we verify that the anchor $a:A\to TM$ of the Lie algebroid $A$ is, in fact, a morphism $(A, A^*) \to (TM, T^* M)$ of weak Lie-Filippov bialgebroids.
 Note that $a^\ast(df)=d_Af$.
-The anchor map for any Lie algebroid is a Lie algebroid morphism, thus, it suffices to prove that for $1$-forms $\alpha_i$

-and where $P$ is the Nambu-Poisson tensor on $M$ induced from the Lie-Filippov bialgebroid $(A, A^*).$ For the second equation note that the anchor maps are vector bundle morphisms and hence, $C^\infty(M)$-linear.
+The anchor for any Lie algebroid is a Lie algebroid morphism, thus, it suffices to prove that for $1$-forms $\alpha_i$ and where $P$ is the Nambu-Poisson tensor on $M$ induced from the weak Lie-Filippov bialgebroid $(A, A^*).$ For the second equation note that the anchor maps are vector bundle morphisms and hence, $C^\infty(M)$-linear.
 Therefore, it suffices to prove the equation for $\alpha_i=df_i$ for which

 For the first equation, we may write each $\alpha_i$ as a linear combination of $f_idg_i$, and, expand both sides by linearity and the derivation property of the $n$-bracket.
-Note that $a^\ast$ is $C^\infty(M)$-linear and thus it suffices to verify the equation for $\alpha_i =df_i$.
+Note that $a^\ast$ is $C^\infty(M)$-linear and thus, it suffices to verify the equation for $\alpha_i =df_i$.
 We have

-It remains to show that the induced Nambu-Poisson structure in independent up to morphisms of Lie-Filippov bialgebroids.
-Suppose that there is a morphism of Lie-Filippov bialgebroids $\phi: (A,A^\ast) \to (B,B^\ast)$.
-Let us denote by $a_A,$ the anchor for any Lie algebroid $A$ and by $\rho_{A^\ast},$ the anchor for any Lie-Filippov bialgebroid $(A, A^\ast).$ It implies the existence of a commutative diagram of Lie-Filippov bialgebroids
+It remains to show that the induced Nambu-Poisson structure is independent up to morphisms of weak Lie-Filippov bialgebroids.
+Suppose that there is a morphism of weak Lie-Filippov bialgebroids $\phi: (A,A^\ast) \to (B,B^\ast)$ over $M$.
+Let us denote by $a_A,$ the anchor for any Lie algebroid $A$ and by $\rho_{A^\ast},$ the anchor for any weak Lie-Filippov bialgebroid $(A, A^\ast).$ It implies the existence of a commutative diagram of weak Lie-Filippov bialgebroids

 with an induced diagram of vector bundles

 Let $\{,\ldots,\}_{(A, A^*)}$ (respectively, $\{,\ldots,\}_{(B,B^*)}$) be the Nambu-Poisson structures induced from $(A, A^*)$ (respectively, $(B, B^*)$).
 Using the commutative diagrams above we get